The Bankrate promise

 There are a few ways to pay down credit card debt before you apply for a home mortgage loan, but there could be an impact on your credit score in the short term.

-If you get a new credit card with an introductory zero percent APR, you’ll see a slight hit to your credit just for having a hard inquiry on your account.
+If you get a new credit card with an introductory 0 percent APR, you’ll see a slight hit to your credit just for having a hard inquiry on your account.
 This is something to keep in mind if you plan on applying for a mortgage loan within a few months.

 Borrow from friends and family